w3f/Grants-Program/applications/research-feasibiliy-java-host.md

 1. Review and build a PoC for `wasmer-java` against WebAssembly MVP
     1. In order to prove the feasibility of Java being an execution environment we will create a small POC showcasing the ability of Java to communicate with a WebAssembly MVP binary
+2. Validate / Invalidate the applicability of [PolkaJ](https://github.com/emeraldpay/polkaj)
+    1. Reusing the `SCALE` codec implementation
+    2. Reusing the `schnorrkel` of PolkaJ or [schnorrkel-java](https://github.com/debuggor/schnorrkel-java)
+3. Research the feasibility of [libp2p-jvm](https://github.com/libp2p/jvm-libp2p)
+    1. Discuss timelines on implementing `yamux` and `kademlia` with Protocol Labs or potential contribution
-2. Research the feasibility of the different modules needed in order to create a light client
+4. Research the feasibility of the different modules needed in order to create a light client
-3. Research the feasibility of the different modules needed in order to create a full host
+5. Research the feasibility of the different modules needed in order to create a full host
-4. Propose an architecture and sensible roadmap for implementing a Java Host, based on the previous steps
+6. Propose an architecture and sensible roadmap for implementing a Java Host, based on the previous steps

 ### Overview

-- **Total Estimated Duration:** 4 working weeks
+- **Total Estimated Duration:** 6 working weeks
 - **Full-Time Equivalent (FTE):** 2
-- **Total Costs:** $24,000
+- **Total Costs:** $36,000

 ### Milestone 1 — Research the feasibility of Polkadot Host in Java